espaspw/Resource-Guide/resources.md

 - Pleco - A dictionary aggregator, you get a \[ZH↔EN\] dictionary (unsure if CEDICT or tailor-made one) for free, but then you can purchase 现代汉语词典, Words.hk, 现代汉语规范词典 etc. You may wish to look at the following [user-land dictionaries](https://github.com/alexhk90/Pleco-User-Dictionaries) assembled by alexhk09
 - [Line](http://www.linedict.com/) (formerly Nciku) \[EN→ZH\]\[EN←ZH\]\[EN↔Thai\]\[Online\] Most examples, flexible handwriting detection, and has the features.
 A tad bulky/slow.
 Examples are online
 - [Wenlin (文林)](https://www.wenlin.com/download) \[EN↔ZH\] free/paid version, the quality of definitions is fairly good, but you the numbers of words in the free version is fairly limited.
 Really good for character etymology break downs.
-- \[[Firefox](https://addons.mozilla.org/en-US/firefox/addon/zhongwen-chinese-english/)\]\[[Chrome](https://chrome.google.com/webstore/detail/zhongwen-chinese-english/kkmlkkjojmombglmlpbpapmhcaljjkde/)\] <b>Zhong Wen</b> - Mandarin popup dictionaries available for both browsers.
-Still recommend CPD or Liuchan popup dictoinary over this as it has support for both Cantonese and Mandarin.
+- \[[Firefox](https://addons.mozilla.org/en-US/firefox/addon/zhongwen-chinese-english/)\]\[[Chrome](https://chrome.google.com/webstore/detail/zhongwen-chinese-english/kkmlkkjojmombglmlpbpapmhcaljjkde/)\] <b>Zhong Wen</b> - Mandarin pop-up dictionaries available for both browsers.
+Still recommend CPD or Liuchan pop-up dictionary over this as it has support for both Cantonese and Mandarin.
-- [CPD (Chrome)](https://chrome.google.com/webstore/detail/cantonese-popup-dictionar/pjnbhojkojmibobcpfgihhnohboldhip) \[EN↔CA,ZH\]\[Browser\] Popup dictionary.
+- [CPD (Chrome)](https://chrome.google.com/webstore/detail/cantonese-popup-dictionar/pjnbhojkojmibobcpfgihhnohboldhip) \[EN↔CA,ZH\]\[Browser\] Pop-up dictionary.
-- [Liuchan (Firefox)](https://addons.mozilla.org/en-US/firefox/addon/liuchan/) \[EN↔CA,ZH\]\[Browser\] Popup dictionary.
+- [Liuchan (Firefox)](https://addons.mozilla.org/en-US/firefox/addon/liuchan/) \[EN↔CA,ZH\]\[Browser\] Pop-up dictionary.
 - [Hanping Dictionary](https://play.google.com/store/apps/details?id=com.embermitre.hanping.cantodict.app.pro) \[EN↔CA\] Offline dictionary that you install to your browser.
 - [Youdao (有道)](http://dict.youdao.com/w/) by Netease (网易) very solid Mandarin to English translations.
 - [Zdic (漢典)](http://www.zdic.net/) \[C↔C,EN\]\[Online\] Primarily a Mandarin-Mandarin dictionary.
-Compiles the pretty much everything of readers of Modern Chinese Language need in a single search bar: definitions, translations (probably lifted from MoeDict, sometimes broken up by sense in the Xiandai Hanyu Cidian 5th Edition like defintions), etymology, 說文解字、康熙詞典), shaped-based input combination lookup (五筆、倉頡、鄭碼), variant characters, readings in related chinese languages (音韵方言), etc.
+Compiles the pretty much everything of readers of Modern Chinese Language need in a single search bar: definitions, translations (probably lifted from MoeDict, sometimes also provides translations along individual senses probably lifted from Xiandai Hanyu Cidian 5th Edition), etymology, 說文解字、康熙詞典), shaped-based input combination lookup (五筆、倉頡、鄭碼), variant characters, readings in related Chinese languages (音韵方言), etc.
-- [MDCG](http://www.mdbg.net/chindict/chindict.php) \[EN↔ZH\]\[Online\] Curators of the CC-CEDICT dictionary that serves as the standard C many refernece.
+- [MDCG](http://www.mdbg.net/chindict/chindict.php) \[EN↔ZH\]\[Online\] Curators of the CC-CEDICT dictionary that serves as the standard C many reference.
 Does not show examples unfortunately.
 - [CantoDict](http://www.cantonese.sheik.co.uk/dictionary/) \[EN↔CA\]\[Online\] Jyutping, audio bytes, examples.
 The most comprehensive English-Cantonese dictionary out there.
 You have to make sure you select the right category for searching.
 - [Pleco](http://cantonese.org/) \[EN↔ZH,CA\]\[Android\]\[iOS\] Cantonese/Mandarin-English dictionary based on CC-EDictA2 with a human check for differences for Cantonese.
 The app version for Android and iPhone are mandarin only.
 You have to enable Cantonese in settings for the mobile app.
 - [Jyutdin](http://words.hk/) \[CA↔CA\]\[Online\].
-Requres facebook login, but available free of charge on Pleco.
+Requires Facebook login, but available free of charge on Pleco.
 - 现代汉语词典5th Ed. \[ZH↔ZH\]\[Book\] Standard dictionary that Mainland uses.
 - [Pin Pin](http://dictionary.pinpinchinese.com/) \[EN↔ZH\] Both CC-CEDICT definitions, definitions from Tatoeba, as well as user-submitted definitions.
 - null
 - [MoeDict 臺灣閩南話常用詞辭典](https://twblg.dict.edu.tw/holodict_new/) - A Taiwanese (Hokkien/臺語/閩南話）dictionary maintained by the Ministry of Education for the Taiwanese government.
 This is provided under the Creative Commons BY-ND 3.0 license whose source can be found on [this GitHub page](https://github.com/g0v/moedict-data-twblg).
 See the Pleco entry for a way to build the dictionary into an existing Pleco installation.
 - [Hakka Dictionary](http://wiki.hakka.gov.tw/ver2018) - maintained by the Hakka Affairs Council (客家委員會) for the Taiwanese Government.
 You can hear voice recordings of example sentences, dictionary definitions are also fairly detailed.
-I believe the source can be found on [this github page](https://github.com/g0v/moedict-data-hakka), released under an Attribution, No Derivatives, Non Commerical license.
+I believe the source can be found on [this GitHub page](https://github.com/g0v/moedict-data-hakka), released under an Attribution, No Derivatives, Non-Commercial license.
 See the Pleco entry for a way to build the dictionary into an existing Pleco installation.
 - [Syndict (薪典)](http://syndict.com/) - Primarily a Hakka dictionary.
 If you follow it on WeChat, you can do Speech-To-Text recognition, i.e. Hakka to Hanzi.
 - <a href=http://kaifangcidian.com/>Kaifang Cidian</a> - Mandarin, Cantonese, Hokkien, and Wu Dictionary
 - [Stephen Li Taishanese Dictionary](http://www.stephen-li.com/TaishaneseVocabulary/Taishanese.html)